Fudd scores 32, No. 5 UConn beats third-ranked Texas 83-76

 STORRS, Conn.
+(AP)Azzi Fudd put on an offensive show to help UConn win an early season showdown with Texas.

-(AP) — Azzi Fudd scored 22 of her career-high 32 points in the second half to help No. 5 UConn beat third-ranked Texas 83-76 on Monday night in an early season showdown of top-ranked teams.
+The sophomore guard scored 22 of her career-high 32 points in the second half to help the No. 5 Huskies beat third-ranked Texas 83-76 on Monday night.

+”That’s an All-American performance today, player-of-the-year performance,” UConn coach Geno Auriemma said. ”I don’t know if we can count on that every single night, but it was pretty impressive tonight.”

 Aubrey Griffin added 14 points and Lou Lopez Senechal had 12 for the Huskies (2-0), who moved up one spot in the poll earlier in the day.
 They stayed unbeaten against Texas (1-1) in 10 meetings.
 This was the first time the historic women’s basketball powers had played on UConn’s campus at Gampel Pavilion.